Top 10 Applications for PCBs

 - Control systems: Many systems that control the basic functions of the car rely on electronics powered by PCBs.
 These include engine management systems and fuel regulators.

 - Sensors: As cars become more advanced, manufacturers are incorporating more and more sensors.
 These sensors can monitor blind spots and warn drivers of nearby objects.
 PCBs are also necessary for the systems that enable cars to automatically parallel park.

 These sensors are part of what enable cars to be self-driving.
-Fully autonomous vehicles are expected to become common in the future, and these types of vehicles will require higher numbers of PCBs.
+Fully autonomous vehicles are expected to become common in the future which is why a large number of printed circuit boards are used.